Then + Now: The Cast of ‘Mean Girls’

 Then: Daniel Franzese played Janis' best friend, the "too gay to function" Damian.
 He also really wanted his pink shirt back.

-Now: Franzese has continued to act, scoring small parts in ‘War of the Worlds’ and ‘Burn Notice.’
-In 2011, he had a recurring role on the web series ‘Foodies.’
-According to his Twitter, Franzese is currently starring in his one-man show, ‘I’ve Never Really Made the Kinda Money to Become a Mess,' and recently came out as gay in a heartwarming letter to his 'Mean Girls' character Damian.
+Now: Franzese has continued to act, scoring small parts in 'War of the Worlds' and 'Burn Notice.'
+In 2011, he had a recurring role on the web series 'Foodies.'
+According to his Twitter, Franzese starred in his one-man show, 'I've Never Really Made the Kinda Money to Become a Mess,' and recently came out as gay in a heartwarming letter to his 'Mean Girls' character Damian.

 Jonathan Bennett (Aaron Samuels)